OzGhost/Jira-subIssue-creator/README.md

 ### Config the subtask names
 1. Go to jira
 2. Open configurator by press __Ctrl + Shift + E__
-3. Input subtask name and enter to add
+3. Input subtask name and enter to add (The name must be unique (not case sensitive) or is will be ignore)
 4. Click the (x) at the end of the subtask name to remove
 5. Click Save then the page will reload to apply the change
 6. The list of subtask name's is ready to go